amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

     ![view the workflows](../images/success.png)

-# Overview of Implementation Steps:
+## Overview of Implementation Steps:

 The changes to the Video on Demand on AWS solution that are needed to support the new workflow are as follows:

 1. Change the Video on Demand on AWS solution user interface (S3 bucket watchfolder) to take a file containing JSON metadata as input, including **Rule Mappings**.
 2. Deploy and configure a serverless web application for creating named expressions, called **_Mediainfo Rules_**, that can be evaluated against facts from Mediainfo metadata for a video.
-3. Deploy and configure a **_Mediainfo Rules Engine_** lambda function that take Mediainfo metadata for a specific video and evaluates a list of Mediainfo Rules and returns the result.
+3. Deploy and configure a **_Mediainfo Rules Engine Profiler_** lambda function that take Mediainfo metadata for a specific video and evaluates a list of Mediainfo Rules and returns the result.
 4. Change the Video on Demand on AWS solution to use the Mediainfo Rules Engine lambda in place of the existing logic to select a job template for a given input.

-### Open source
+## Open source used in implementation

 The following Open Source packages are used to develop this customization.